-- To minimize energetic costs and mutational vulnerability, all other things being equal, natural selection is expected to always favor simplicity over complexity.
+- To minimize energetic costs and mutational vulnerability, natural selection is expected to favor simplicity over complexity.
 Yet, many aspects of cell biology are demonstrably over-designed, particularly in eukaryotes, and most notably in multicellular species. - Constructive neutral evolution provides a vision for how organismal complexity can emerge by nonadaptive mechanisms.
 The key idea is that the fortuitous development of initially neutral interactions between different gene products can alter the selective environment in ways that enable the fixation of previously forbidden mutations, thereby leading to permanent mutual dependence.
-Although the formalities of the theory remain to be worked out, the model provides a plausible explanation for the origin of a wide variety of cellular features, including the large number of protein subunits associated with complexes such as the electron-transport chain and the ribosome. - Gene duplication is one of the primary mechanisms for the origin of organismal complexity, with neofunctionalization of one member of a pair providing a facile route to the origin of novel gene features.
-However, duplicate genes are more commonly preserved by other nonadaptive mechanisms.
+Although the formalities of the theory remain to be worked out, the model provides a plausible explanation for the origin of a wide variety of cellular features, including the large number of protein subunits associated with complexes such as the electron-transport chain and the ribosome. - Gene duplication is one of the primary mechanisms for the origin of organismal complexity.
+Although neofunctionalization of one member of a pair provides a facile route to the origin of novel gene features, duplicate genes are more commonly preserved by other nonadaptive mechanisms.
 Most notably, subfunctionalization occurs when complementary degenerative mutations result in the partitioning of ancestral gene functions.
-The latter process has a higher probability of occurrence in populations with small effective sizes. - The same processes that lead to subfunctionalization of duplicate genes promote the evolution of modular forms of gene structure upon which the process of subfunctionalization depends.
-Thus, by facilitating the recurrent emergence and partitioning of gene subfunctions, reduced effective population sizes can lead to the passive increase in organismal complexity without any direct selection for such changes. - Gene duplication also provides a powerful mechanism for the passive origin of reproductively isolated species, particularly when lineages have experienced whole-genome duplications, as has happened repeatedly throughout the eukaryotic phylogeny.
+The probability of this outcome is elevated in populations with small effective sizes.

+- The same processes that lead to subfunctionalization of duplicate genes promote the evolution of modular forms of gene structure upon which the process of subfunctionalization depends.
+Thus, by facilitating the recurrent emergence and partitioning of gene subfunctions, reduced effective population sizes can lead to the passive increase in organismal complexity without any direct selection for such changes. - Gene duplication also provides a powerful mechanism for the passive origin of reproductively isolated species, particularly in lineages that have experienced whole-genome duplications, as has happened repeatedly throughout the eukary-otic phylogeny.